IvicaV/LeanTabs/README.md

 One click in the popup is all it takes.
 LeanTabs closes all unnecessary tabs instantly.
 The last few active tabs (customizable, e.g., 3) stay open so you can keep working without interruption.

 ### 🔒 Nothing is Ever Lost
-Every closed tab is automatically saved into a dated and named **"Session"**.
+Every tab closed **by LeanTabs** is automatically saved into a dated and named **"Session"**.
 You can access your old research and link collections at any time via the dashboard.

 ### 🗂️ Powerful Session Manager
 Open the "Saved Links" page to manage your sessions.
 Rename them, restore entire sessions with a single click, open individual links, or delete what you no longer need.